 "It's called truth serum Lionel."
 He points out coldly.

-"It was always to protect you Lionel."
+"It was to always protect you Lionel."

 "Yeah.
 Didn't really work out that way did it?"